 No parent should be discouraged from applying to Chesapeake due to financial reasons.
 Financial assistance is available on a limited and confidential basis.
-All assistance is awarded on the basis of need and requires a Parents’ Financial Statement (PFS) from the School and Student Service for Financial Aid (SSS) as well as a copy of the most recent tax return and W-2.
+All assistance is awarded on the basis of need and requires for parents to submit current tax returns, W-2, IRS Tax Form 4506-t, and the FACTS application for consideration.

 Applicants who are accepted to Chesapeake Academy after March will be considered for financial assistance until such time as all funds have been allocated.
 All financial assistance decisions are held in the strictest confidence.
 Applicants must be accepted into the Academy before being considered for financial assistance.